mrocklin/thesis/pattern.md

     ( log(exp(x)),       x,      Q.real(x) )

-Using these rewrite patterns we reduce the problem of transformation to matching incoming terms against the source pattern, obtaining appropriate values for `x`, checking the condition, and then reifying these values into the target pattern.
-These operations can be dealt with outside the context of mathematics.
-Mature solutions already exist, largely stemming from work in logic programming languages and theorem provers.
+Using these rewrite patterns we reduce the problem of transformation to matching incoming terms against the source pattern, checking the condition, and then reifying these values into the target pattern.
+These pattern matching operations can be dealt with outside the context of mathematics.
+Mature solutions already exist, largely stemming from other work in logic programming languages and theorem provers.

-#### Concerns in Mathematical Theories
+Mathematical theories differ somewhat from traditional pattern matching systems by introducing the following additional computational concerns to the pattern matching problem

 \label{sec:pattern-concerns}

-Mathematical theories introduce the following additional computational concerns to the pattern matching problem

 #### Many Patterns